shaloo/docs.arcana/docs/howto/integrate_auth/integrate_rainbow.md

 !!! tip

-      For more details on `createClient` function of wagmi package, see [wagmi Getting Started Guide](https://wagmi.sh/react/getting-started).
-Also refer to [RainbowKit documentation](https://www.rainbowkit.com/docs/introduction).
+      For more details on the `createClient` function of wagmi package, see [wagmi Getting Started Guide](https://wagmi.sh/react/getting-started).
+Also, refer to [RainbowKit documentation](https://www.rainbowkit.com/docs/introduction).

 ### Step 3: RainbowKit Context Provider

-Pass the wagmi client as a parameter to `WagmiConfig` component before plugging in the `RainbowKitProvider` component in your React/NextJS application.
+Pass the wagmi client as a parameter to the `WagmiConfig` component before plugging in the `RainbowKitProvider` component in your React/NextJS application.

 {% include "./code-snippets/auth_rainbow_use.md" %}